ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part01.md

 If you use USB flash drives you will need to do the following as mentioned in this [post](https://forums.raspberrypi.com/viewtopic.php?f=28&t=245931).
 It all comes down to the implementation of the UAS specification.

 - In the article the author says to go here `/boot/cmdline.txt` but on my Pi4 I had to go here `/boot/firmware/cmdline.txt`
-- A Pi has no BIOS so this is how you configure a Pi's BIOS by editing `/boot/firmware/cmdline.txt`
+- A Pi has no BIOS so this is how you configure a Pis BIOS by editing `/boot/firmware/cmdline.txt`
 - Install dmesg `sudo apt install dmesg -y`
-- Raspi-Config allows you to configure your Pi's hardware without having to fiddle with `/boot/firmware/cmdline.txt`
+- Raspi-Config allows you to configure your Pis hardware without having to fiddle with `/boot/firmware/cmdline.txt`
 - Run Raspi-Config like this `sudo raspi-config` and you will get a screen like this

 ![raspi-config](images/how-to-bake-an-ortelius-pi/part01/12-raspi-config.png)